 GordonsToolsBlog is reader-supported.
 When you buy through our links, we may earn a commission at no cost to you.

-Drywall primer is quite distinct as compared to paint.
-Polyvinyl acetate (PVA) is the primary component, which is also found in carpenter adhesive.
-Its purpose is to encapsulate the porous surfaces of the papers and cured joint compounds, allowing new paint to adhere relatively easily.
+Drywall primer differs from paint in several ways.
+Its primary component is polyvinyl acetate (PVA), which is also found in carpenter adhesive.
+The purpose of drywall primer is to encapsulate porous surfaces such as papers and cured joint compounds, making it easier for new paint to adhere.

 Priming is commonly used to cover dark colors to make it easier for the finished topcoat to hide better.
 Priming patched after crack areas is also a good practice.

-And, lastly, priming stains caused by writing, mold, or smoke damage is critical.
-Priming these types of stains first will prevent them from bleeding through to the finished top coat.
-We have listed down a few of the best drywall primers with an in-depth review of each to help you assess which one will work best for you and assist you in making an informed choice.
+When it comes to priming stains caused by writing, mold, or smoke damage, it’s critical to use a primer first to prevent them from bleeding through to the finished top coat.
+To help you make an informed choice, we’ve compiled a list of the best drywall primers with an in-depth review of each.
+With this information, you can assess which primer will work best for your needs and ensure a successful paint job.

 All of the products chosen for this review have been assessed against several features, longevity, and the value they provide for the price at which they are available.
 They went under very strict criteria for being here on the list to ensure that all the products work as advertised and will get your work done efficiently.
 The three drywall primers chosen for this review will be accompanied by their pros and cons, which will help you further analyze the offering of each one.